kylemotion/notetaking-todo/README.md

-# A repository for testing and learning how to make an extension for After Effects
+# A repository for creating a todo list and notetaking app inside of After Effects